Advi23/Artistry/docs/GUI Setup.md

 # GUI Setup

-This file covers my process creating the GUI for _Artistry_.
+This file covers my process setting up the GUI for _Artistry_.

 As I was a beginner developer while making this project, I chose to create my GUI entirely using Netbeans' interface.
-For my next Java project, I would likely
+For my next Java project, I would likely use code, as that option allows for a lot more customizability.
+It's also easier to fix your mistakes.

+I started building my GUI a bit overzealously, and this lack of a plan created lots of problems later on.

+I started farily simple, creating a JFrame Form titled 'MainWindow'.
+This would be the base of my GUI.

+I would say the most important component in a Netbeans GUI is what layout you make your panels in.
+At the beginning, I didn't even know that there _were_ different layouts, so I just used the standard one: **Free Design**.

+I began piecing together the welcome screen for my app, but issues arose when I needed to move screens.
+Once the user is done selecting their desired options, they're supposed to move to a Main Screen that features results, right?
+Well, with the **Free Design** layout, that can't be easily achieved.

+Originally I just used **Tabbed Panes** to switch between screens, but I really wanted the design of my app to closely resemble my prototype (made in Canva), so I looked to the internet for solutions.

+This was where I realized **Free Design** was not going to work as I couldn't switch between panels easily within a single JFrame.
+I ended up having to scrap my first GUI and start an entirely new project, which is why it's called **artistry2** :').

+The second time, I planned everything out on paper, and I knew the first step would be to figure out what layout I needed.

+A **Card Layout** looked to offer all the functionalities I needed, and this Youtube tutorial was extremely helpful in learning the setup process and basic techniques.